GirlsFirst/SIP/Unit3-Web/README.md

 # Unit 3: Intro to Web Development
 Below is the starter code for each lesson.

+*Note to self - if there is only one starter code per activity, change format.*

 ## Lesson 1: Intro to HTML/CSS
 ### Exploration Activities
 #### Intro to HTML/CSS